kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 ### Special Federal Aviation Regulation No. 118-2—Relief for Certain Persons During the National Emergency Concerning the Novel Coronavirus Disease (COVID-19) Public Health Emergency

-For the text of SFAR No. 118-2, see part 61 of this chapter.
+For the text of SFAR No. 118-2, see [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]].

 \[Docket FAA-2020-0446; Amdt.
 No(s).
 21-104, 85 FR 62968, Oct.
 6, 2020\]